Adding new plugins#

 1from inmanta.plugins import plugin 2 3@plugin("print") 4def printf(): 5 """ 6 Prints inmanta 7 """ 8 print("inmanta")

 A more complex plugin accepts arguments and returns a value.
+Regular arguments and keyword-only arguments are both supported.
 The following example creates a plugin that converts a string to uppercase:

 1from inmanta.plugins import plugin 2 3@plugin 4def upper(value: "string") -> "string": 5 return value.upper()

 Argument type annotations are strings that refer to Inmanta primitive types or to entities.
 If an entity is passed to a plugin, the python code of the plugin can navigate relations throughout the orchestration model to access attributes of other entities.